-Scriptorium is a semester-long high school elective that explores the art of storytelling.
+Scriptorium is a semester-long high school elective that practices the craft of storytelling.

-Taught by a professional writer, Scriptorium helps unlock an adolescent's love for writing and good communication—even if they have no interest in becoming an author.
+Taught by a professional writer, Scriptorium helps unlock an adolescent's love for writing and good communication—even if they don’t have plans to become an author.

 Why Creative?